pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   and overriding current Kubelet allocation.
 We should provide a path otherwise.
 * Be able to get information on the pods on the node without having to contact the API server, which may not have updated information.
-* Be able to change the number of resources available on the node, at any time, and update.
 * Be able to do research, with minimum toil, on new policies and resource management strategies

 This design will also use the already tried and true gRPC, which is used for many other